 What is methamphetamine addiction?

-Meth affects the brain much like other stimulants, but its low cost and widespread availability make it a common choice for those already using similar drugs.
-It triggers a massive release of neurotransmitters, increasing norepinephrine and dopamine levels.
-This surge creates intense euphoria and extreme energy, with effects lasting anywhere from six to 12 hours—followed by a harsh crash.
-The need to recreate that high often leads to dependence.
+Meth affects the brain like other stimulants, but its low cost and wide availability make it a common choice for those already using similar drugs.
+It causes a large release of chemicals in the brain, which increases norepinephrine and dopamine levels.
+This surge creates intense joy and extreme energy, with effects lasting six to 12 hours, followed by a harsh crash.
+The need to feel that high again often leads to dependence.

-Beyond its immediate effects, meth fundamentally alters brain function.
-It damages neurons in the central nervous system, many of which cannot regenerate.
-Chronic use also depletes dopamine, leaving less available over time.
-This depletion contributes to the extreme mood swings meth users experience, shifting from euphoria to deep depression and hopelessness.
-Research suggests long-term meth use can reduce dopamine transporter levels by up to 50%, leading to lasting cognitive and emotional impairments.
+Beyond its immediate effects, meth changes how the brain works.
+It damages nerve cells in the central nervous system, many of which cannot be repaired.
+Long-term use also lowers dopamine levels.
+This lack of dopamine contributes to the extreme mood swings meth users experience, from joy to deep depression and hopelessness.
+Research suggests long-term meth use can reduce dopamine transporter levels by up to 50%, leading to lasting cognitive and emotional problems.

-With continued use, tolerance builds, requiring larger doses to achieve the same effects.
-As dopamine levels drop, many users develop anhedonia—the inability to find pleasure in everyday life.
-What starts as dependence quickly turns into addiction, increasing the risk of overdose and severe long-term consequences.
+With continued use, a person’s tolerance builds, requiring larger doses to get the same effects.
+As dopamine levels drop, many users develop anhedonia—the inability to feel pleasure in everyday life.
+What starts as dependence quickly becomes addiction, increasing the risk of overdose and severe long-term consequences.

 Signs of meth abuse and meth addiction

-Methamphetamine addiction can develop quickly due to the drug’s powerful effects on the brain.
-Meth enters the system rapidly, producing an intense but short-lived rush.
-This reinforces repeated use, increasing the risk of addiction.
-According to the 2023 National Survey on Drug Use and Health, nearly two out of three people aged 26 and older who used meth in the past year met the criteria for a substance use disorder.
+A methamphetamine addiction can develop quickly because of the drug’s powerful effects on the brain.
+Meth enters the system fast, producing an intense but short rush.
+This encourages repeated use, which increases the risk of addiction.
+According to the 2023 National Survey on Drug Use and Health, nearly two out of three people aged 26 and older who used meth in the past year had a substance use disorder.

-A methamphetamine use disorder falls under stimulant use disorder, as defined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-This disorder involves a pattern of meth use that leads to significant distress or impairment.
-Common signs and symptoms of meth addiction are similar to the warning signs of other types of drug problems.
-The Indiana Department of Health says to watch for symptoms including:
+A methamphetamine use disorder is classified as a stimulant use disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+This disorder involves a pattern of meth use that leads to major distress or problems.
+Common signs and symptoms of meth addiction are similar to warnings for other drug problems.
+The Indiana Department of Health says to watch for these symptoms:

-- Spending money on meth even though you can’t afford it
+• Spending money on meth even though you cannot afford it

-- Doing things you wouldn’t normally do in order to get more meth, such as stealing
+• Doing things you would not normally do to get more meth, such as stealing

-A meth addiction is not a failure of character or morals.
-It’s a disease that affects your body and mind.
+Meth addiction is not a failure of character or morals.
+It is a disease that affects your body and mind.
 The good news is that there are effective meth addiction treatment therapies and support available.
-When you reach out to our Indiana addiction treatment program, we can provide support to help you reclaim your life and create a future you’re proud of.
+When you reach out to our Indiana addiction treatment program, we can provide support to help you reclaim your life and create a future you are proud of.

 WE ARE AVAILABLE 24/7